 In keep with the Bribery Act 2010, Crest Nicholson operates and maintains a number of policies and procedures to prevent bribery and corruption, including an anti-bribery and corruption policy, a gifts and entertainment policy and guidance around bribery risk areas.
 The Anti-Bribery and Corruption Policy sets out a clear code of conduct for employees and supply chain partners to ensure they understand and conduct themselves in accordance with the legal regulations relating to bribery and corruption.
 Staff receive ongoing training on the Group’s policies in this area and the Act generally.
 Our policy is available to view here.

 Our Whistleblowing Policy encourages employees and supply chain partners to report any concerns or malpractice to the organisation or through a free and independent helpline.
 Any person who raises an issue of concern will be treated with respect and will be assured that the matter will be properly and thoroughly investigated, and necessary actions taken.
 You can read our full Whistleblowing Policy here.

 In addition to our Corporate Health and Safety Policy, which covers the safety of our employees and contractors while they carry out their roles, we also actively promote the general health and welfare of our permanent employees through a number of initiatives and measures.
 These include access to:

 Crest Nicholson's values, policies and procedures form part of its formal contract with employees, both permanent and temporary.

-Policies and procedures are reviewed and approved by the Executive Management team and are communicated using appropriate media, including the Company intranet.
+Policies and procedures are reviewed and approved by the Executive Leadership Team and are communicated using appropriate media, including the Company intranet.

 Staff engagement is important to Crest Nicholson.
 Information and changes that the Company wishes to communicate (including trading updates) are disseminated via various media as appropriate to the message, such as departmental briefings, road shows and one on one meetings, plus the Company intranet.